 The selection now was a bit overwhelming and I was compelled to smelling anything that sounded interesting from the labels on the bins.
 The assortment of aromas pulled seven containers off the shelves for 1/2 ounce of each to first experiment with at home on my orange marmalade and a plum preserve that I wanted to do since I had some plums that were going bad.
 I told the ladies that if I had a chance I would bring them a sample of the two recipes tomorrow.
 They seemed excited to see the results.

 I made two recipes this afternoon using my new ingredients; tea.
-The first was another orange marmalade with an infused Chai tea.
 The first process I used was to slice my rinds as I did the night before at Leah’s house.
 Take the orange and slice it thinly and cut it in small segments and add water and the tea in my tea ball and simmer all of those ingredients together first for 15 minutes.
 After I added the pulp and sugar to the rinds I lost a lot of the tea’s flavor, but I could still taste its subtlety in the final product before water bathing.

 Chai Oh My Orange Marmalade

-1 orange - sliced thinly and cut into small segments
+- 1 pc. orange - sliced thinly and cut into small segments

-3 oranges - peeled, segments cut into small cubes
+- 3 pc. oranges - peeled, segments cut into small cubes

 Spiced Plum Preserve

-8 medium plums -small chopped - do not remove the peel
+- 8 pc. medium plums -small chopped - do not remove the peel